Citi is an advertising partner.

-The Chase Freedom Unlimited® offers a similar rate of cash back to the Capital One® QuicksilverOne® Cash Rewards Credit Card plus a little more on specific categories of purchases: It lets you Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
+The Chase Freedom Unlimited® offers a similar rate of cash back to the Capital One QuicksilverOne Cash Rewards Credit Card plus a little more on specific categories of purchases: It lets you Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
 But it goes beyond that, letting you Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
-Earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
 Plus, there’s a $0 annual fee.

 It also comes with a substantial bonus for those who have debt.
-You can get a 0% intro purchase or balance transfer offer for 15 months offer on purchases (then 14.99% - 23.74% Variable) (then 14.99 - 23.74% Variable APR).
+You can get a 0% Intro APR for 15 months offer on purchases (then 14.99% - 23.74% Variable) (then 14.99 - 23.74% Variable APR).
 Notably, though, it does have a balance transfer fee — Either $5 or 5% of the amount of each transfer, whichever is greater.